Foreign Language Placement Test

 - Students whose native tongue is other than English may demonstrate English proficiency sufficient to satisfy the Foreign Language Competency by successfully meeting all other Houghton College graduation requirements.

-If you have previously studied French, German or Spanish; are not transferring credits to meet the requirement; or have not meet the requirement through a high school language; you need to take an online placement test in order to determine if your knowledge of that language meets the requirement and if not, to be placed in an appropriate class if you wish to continue your study of that language.
+If you have previously studied French, German or Spanish, are not transferring credits to meet the requirement, or have not meet the requirement through a high school language, you need to take an online placement test.
+This test is necessary to determine if your knowledge of that language meets the requirement and if not, to be placed in an appropriate class if you wish to continue your study of that language.
 There is no need to take the placement test if you want to begin a new language – simply register for the first level!
+If you have met the language requirement through previous Spanish studies and would like to take more Spanish, contact Prof. David Kinman, the Department Chair, to discuss your next appropriate level.
+You do not need to take the placement exam unless advised by the Chair.

 - UserID: houghton (all lower case)